 Level 2 - The Company's non-agency mortgage-backed fixed maturity investments include non-agency prime residential mortgage-backed and non-agency Alt-A fixed maturity investments.
 The Company has no fixed maturity investments that were classified as sub-prime held at the time of purchase in its fixed maturity investments portfolio.
-At December 31, 2016, the Company's non-agency prime residential mortgage-backed fixed maturity investments had a weighted average effective yield of 4.3%, a weighted average credit quality of BBB, and a weighted average life of 5.1 years (2015 - 3.8%, non-investment grade and 4.3 years, respectively).
-The Company's non-agency Alt-A fixed maturity investments held at December 31, 2016 had a weighted average effective yield of 5.2%, a weighted average credit quality of non-investment grade and a weighted average credit quality of non-investment grade and a weighted average life of 6.0 years (2015 - 4.7%, non-investment grade and 5.4 years, respectively).
+At December 31, 2017, the Company's non-agency prime residential mortgage-backed fixed maturity investments had a weighted average effective yield of 3.7%, a weighted average credit quality of BBB, and a weighted average life of 5.1 years (2016 - 4.3%, BBB and 5.1 years, respectively).
+The Company's non-agency Alt-A fixed maturity investments held at December 31, 2017 had a weighted average effective yield of 3.7%, a weighted average credit quality of non-investment grade and a weighted average life of 6.2 years (2016 - 5.2%, non-investment grade and 6.0 years, respectively).
 Securities held in these sectors are primarily priced by pricing services using an option adjusted spread model or other relevant models, which principally utilize inputs including benchmark yields, available trade information or broker quotes, and issuer spreads.
 The pricing services also review collateral prepayment speeds, loss severity and delinquencies among other collateral performance indicators for the securities valuation, when applicable.